Transfer of Shares in a Private Company

 The procedure for making such a transfer may seem relatively straight forward, but if it is to be done correctly, it involves more than simply having a stock transfer form signed.
 Entries must be made in the Company's Minute Book, Register of Transfers and Register of Members.

 The old share certificates must be cancelled and new certificates issued under the company seal of the company.
 If the old share certificate is lost, then an indemnity has to be completed.
-The Company's articles of association must be inspected to see if there are any restrictions on the transfer of shares.
+The Company's articles of association or the constitution must be inspected to see if there are any restrictions on the transfer of shares.
 The stock transfer form must then be sent for stamping by the Revenue Commissioners if the transfer value is in excess of €1,000 or the parties to the transfer are related by blood or marraige.
 The share transfer is subsequently recorded in the companies next annual return.

 Procedures required to transfer shares in a private company